viamrobotics/docs/docs/manage/CLI.md

 The `--version` flag accepts a valid [semantic version](https://semver.org/) (example: `1.0.0`).
 The Viam Registry does not perform any validation on this value.
 You can later increment this value with subsequent `viam module upload` commands.

-See [Create a custom module](/extend/modular-resources/create/#create-a-custom-module-using-the-viam-cli) and [Update an existing module](/extend/modular-resources/create/#update-an-existing-module-using-the-viam-cli) for a detailed walkthrough of the `viam module` commands.
+See [Upload a custom module](/extend/modular-resources/create/#upload-a-custom-module-using-the-viam-cli) and [Update an existing module](/extend/modular-resources/create/#update-an-existing-module-using-the-viam-cli) for a detailed walkthrough of the `viam module` commands.

 ### organizations